awans/awans-org/content/post/2021-03-10-the-perspective.md

 On the other hand, there is good reason to believe we understand how humans came to be—we evolved.
 We're a highly complex form of self-replicating matter, and tuned for our environment, or at least an approximation of it.

-Taking the physicality of humans seriously means believing that "the mind is what the brain does".
+Taking the physicality of humans seriously means believing that "the mind is what the body does".
 That is to say, believing that all of our mental states have corresponding physical manifestations.

 And further, that those mental states were shaped by the same forces that the rest of our bodies were: evolutionary fitness.
 That's not a simple, or even a single process,[^darwinian_populations] and it's certainly not the only force that's shaped us so I don't mean to overly reduce.

 I mention it to draw out a key implication: that ideas of morality, meaning, purpose or other "oughts" and "shoulds" don't exist somehow outside of us.
 There are no right answers; there isn't an experiment you can run, a tradition you can consult, any data you can collect that will tell you what's right. [^street] [^greene]